Photography tips for how to make Sunprints from everyday subjects

 Kit needed: Sunprint paper • Printed photos or interesting objects

 As the seasons change and the sun reappears, use the boost in light to create your very own homemade Sunprints.
+It is a great project to do at home in the garden - and it is also something that you can do with children of all ages when they are off school.

 First things first, what on earth are Sunprints?
 Put simply, Sunprint is a special type of photographic paper that’s based on the cyanotype process, and it’s sensitive to the sun.
 You can pick it online or from craft shops.